 - Routinely Stress-Tested: Truly understanding your portfolio’s risk and performance over time is vital to sticking to your plan and remaining confident in your financial future.

-- Regularly Rebalanced: Small market changes over time can culminate in big deviations from your plan and put your goals at risk.
+- Regularly Rebalanced: Small market changes over time have the potential to culminate in big deviations from your plan and put your goals at risk

 Many of us can relate to the feeling of dread when we look over the sea of items accumulated over time in our basements or garages; some of which are still useful, while others should probably just be discarded.
 Similarly, investment portfolios should not become a ‘damp basement’ strewn with the hot stocks of yesteryear.
 A portfolio should be intentionally constructed to align with your investing goals and incorporate your personal values.

-We believe that every client should have an Envision® Plan because the planning process is an effective way to identify and prioritize goals, align your investments to an efficient asset allocation, and track progress over time.
+We believe that clients should have an Envision® Plan because the planning process seeks an effective way to identify and prioritize goals, align your investments to an efficient asset allocation, and track progress over time.
 Our research1 shows that clients with a plan feel better prepared for retirement, and are more comfortable talking to their Financial Advisor about their goals.

-To illustrate this process, the chart below depicts a hypothetical portfolio with an Envision® Plan.
-As the portfolio grows, the balance fluctuates.
-However, it remains within the ‘Target Zone’ which takes into account the client’s personalized financial goals.
-This process provides lane-markers over time so that a long-term focus is maintained and any adjustments necessary along the way can be made.
+To illustrate this process, the chart on page 2 depicts a hypothetical portfolio with an Envision® Plan.
+In this scenario, as the portfolio increased in value, the balance fluctuated.
+However, it remained within the ‘Target Zone’.
+This process seeks to provide lane-markers over time so that a long-term focus is maintained and adjustments can be made.

-News and information flow continues to accelerate and can create market volatility.
+News and information flow can create market volatility.
 Traditionally, press releases were distributed at scheduled times and through formalized channels.
-In recent years however, we see instances where a company announces a new product via an online video network or a comment by a senior leader on a social media platform which causes a dramatic move in the market.
+In recent years however, we see instances where a company announces a new product via an online video network or a comment by a senior leader on a social media platform which may cause a dramatic move in the market.
 As economies are increasingly driven by fast-moving, distributed data, intellectual assets, and services, we feel it is important to frequently and diligently assess the prospects for each investment and their role in the overall portfolio.